No author

 …the significance of these finds has been questioned in the media (New York Times 2002).

 Title of newspaper.
 Year of publication.
 "Title of article."
-Month, day and year of publication.
+Month, and day of publication.
 DOI/URL/Database name.

 Reference list example